uellenberg/Graphgame/doc/TEMPLATES.md

 To use prefab arguments, wrap the number in quotes, which will now indicate the index of the prefab argument.

 ```
-setPrefabVal!(prefab: string, variableName: string, val: number | string);
+setPrefabVal!(variableName: string, val: number | string);
 ```

 ### usePrefab
 Creates a new object from a prefab.
-Supply -1 for the object ID to use the next available object ID.
+Any additional arguments will be passed to the prefab.

+`definition` - is a body containing the new object's definition, comprised of the object templates.
 ```
-usePrefab!(id: number, prefab: string);
+usePrefab!(prefab: string, body?: Body);
 ```

 ## Select